The History of the School

 Tucson Community School's mission is to provide a creative learning experience emphasizing outdoor play and family participation in a safe environment which respects each child's uniqueness and individual learning style.

 Children explore the world by working with natural materials, caring for animals and planting gardens.
 Creativity is developed through pretend play, music, painting, dancing, and block building.
 Understanding of numbers and words is incorporated in hands-on daily activities.
+Visitors to TCS will notice children's love of print as they observe each classroom environment for notes, journals, books, signs and paintings that pronounce each classroom's community of learners.

 Large motor proficiency is acquired from biking, climbing, and running.
 Small motor skills are developed with puzzles, sewing and drawing.
 Interpersonal skills are built by children being encouraged to resolve conflicts themselves in a positive and constructive way and by making friendships with children of diverse backgrounds.